 Case #2: $500,000

-The victim was a woman who slipped and fell on ice at a convenient store.
-The woman suffered a broken leg and ankle, which required two surgeries to repair.
+The victim was a woman who slipped and fell on ice at a convenience store.
+The woman suffered a fractured leg and broken ankle, which required two surgeries to repair.

 Again in this instance, the settlement was mostly compensation for pain and suffering.
 As you can see, pain and suffering is not limited to the initial trauma following an accident.
-Surgeries usually lead to a painful recovery period and often difficult post-surgery physical therapy.
-Therefore, injuries that require surgery can drive settlement values upwards.
+Surgeries usually lead to a painful recovery period and are often difficult post-surgery physical therapy.
+Therefore, broken leg injuries or slip-and-fall cases that require surgery can drive settlement values upwards.

 Case #3: $190,000